IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 When the bucket gets filled or overflow happens we either increment i(local < global) or split a bucket into two and use another bit to distinguish the two(when local order == global order).

 ## Ordered indexing vs Hashing
-- Cost over periodic re-organisation(B+ does rebalencing and incase of extendable hashing bucket splitting)
+- Cost over periodic re-organisation(B+ does re-balancing and incase of extendable hashing bucket splitting)
 - Freq of insert and deletion(B+ handle high freq better)
-- Desirable to optimize best case at expense of worst case(B+ has logN but extendible has worst O(n)(To many collisions) and best O(1))
+- Desirable to optimize best case at expense of worst case(B+ has log N but extendable has worst O(n)(To many collisions) and best O(1))
 - Hashing better for a specific value of key but ordered index is better for range of values of key